 Live and Recorded Music

-At least two licenses are required to play recorded music and to perform live music outside of the classroom (i.e. non-curricular use):
+Previously, at least two licences were required to play recorded music and to perform live music outside of the classroom (i.e. non-curricular use) - but recently the Performing Rights Society (PRS) and Phonographic Performance Ltd (PPL) have merged into one:

-Theatres are also expected to have two additional PPL licences - one covering pre-show and interval music, and one for recorded music used during performances:
+Theatres are also expected to have two additional licences; - one covering pre-show and interval music, and one for recorded music used during performances.
+There are many other licences for specific activities, such as dance classes, so it's worth seeking further advice.

-Note that third parties (e.g. people hiring the school premises) may require separate licences, particularly professional shows.
+Note that third parties (e.g. people hiring the school premises) may require a separate licence, particularly for professional shows.
 Likewise if you take a show to another venue, you should check if the venue is covered or not.

 Pre-recorded films, whether rented or purchased or downloaded from the internet, are intended for home use only.
 Showing films anywhere outside of a home environment is considered 'public performance' and requires a licence from the copyright owner.
 There is an educational exemption for showing films to pupils and staff at school, but only as part of the curriculum.